Creative Commons by Gidzy, licensed under CC by 2.0

 Some of the species we will show you will be common, but hard to see, others will reflect the seasonal changes, and some will be the rarer wildlife.
 We will also use this opportunity to highlight any additional sightings which you could look out for, and submit to us, linking in with our Wildlife Sightings page and blogs, to providing additional information for you.

-Another winter visitor, a pair in this case.
-They often accompany Redwing, but which species is it?
+Another winter visitor, a pair of Fieldfare in this case.
+They often accompany Redwing, with flocks several hundred strong.

 When comparing the Common Snipe and the smaller, more secretive Jack Snipe, the Jack Snipe has a shorter bill, no central crown-stripe but does have a little black 'eyebrow'.
 The Jack Snipe comes to us in Septermber and stays to feed over winter, migrating to northern Europe to breed in March.
 Unlike the Common Snipe, it bounces when feeding.